Mediterranean Diet: What It Is, Benefits, How to Follow It - Dr. Axe

 Healthy fats like olive oil and nuts, plus plenty of anti-inflammatory veggies and fruits, are known to fight age-related cognitive decline.
 These help counter the harmful effects of exposure to toxicity, free radicals, inflammation-causing poor diets and food allergies, which can all contribute to impaired brain function.

 That’s not all.
 A 2023 study published by the American Academy of Neurology examined how diet affects Alzheimer’s and dementia symptoms, specifically looking at the effects the Mediterranean and MIND diets on Alzheimer’s symptoms.
-Researchers did this by analyzing postmortem brain tissue of older adults for deceased people with dietary information collected through a food frequency questionnaire.

 Another 2023 study found similar results.
 Using data from more than 60,000 participants, it found that people who followed a Mediterranean diet the most strictly had a 23 percent lower risk of developing dementia compared to people who followed the diet the least.

-9. Supports Gut Health
+9. Supports gut health

 Plenty of fiber, plus probiotic foods like yogurt and kefir, help build a healthy gut, which we now know is tied to better immune function, cognitive function and mental health.